 An investment philosophy is a set of rules or guidelines that you abide to help you navigate through treacherous markets.
-Just as in life, most of us have moral principles that we abide, for e.g. we do not steal or commit adultery but tell our wives we are working when we go to pubs, we value life and are fillial to our parents, we feed monkeys that come to us with bananas and are loyal to friends etc. In investment, you must also lay down the rules, and learn not to break them.
+Just as in life, most of us have moral principles that we abide, for e.g. we do not steal or commit adultery but tell our wives we are working when we go to pubs, we value life and are filial to our parents, we try to help the needy and are loyal to friends etc. In investment, you must also lay down the rules, and learn not to break them.
 Collectively, this set of rules and principles will be known as your investment philosophy and will serve you well in time to come.

 An investment process is the execution.
 It will determine how you start looking for stock ideas, when to buy them, when to sell, what are the maintenance research that you have to do etc.